Chris Christie: Open records battles

 During his administration's eight years, the governor's office spent more than $1 million fighting New Jersey Open Public Records Act (OPRA) requests.
 On his way out, the governor, in an official letter to the State Archives, dictated how his office's records be handled.
-This came to light in May 2018, as the State Archives' release of electronic records relating to business by Jared Kushner, the president's son-in-law, were denied by his personal lawyer; Kushner's real estate company received $33 million in state tax breaks.
+This came to light in May 2018, as the State Archives' release of electronic records relating to business by Jared Kushner, President Trump's son-in-law, were denied by his personal lawyer; Kushner's real estate company received $33 million in state tax breaks.
 Open records experts challenged Christie's "disturbing" actions.

+End of tenure

+Christie was term limited from running for a third term in the 2017 New Jersey gubernatorial election.
+His lieutenant governor, Kim Guadagno, ran in the election to replace him, but lost to the Democratic Party's nominee, former ambassador Phil Murphy.

+By most estimates, his approval ratings when leaving office were as low as 15 percent, a drastic decline from his peak approval rating, 77 percent, in the aftermath of Hurricane Sandy.
+When referring to his low poll numbers, Christie said he did not care because he was not running for office.
+Christie left office on January 16, 2018.

 Republican Governors Association

 In November 2013, Christie was elected chairman of the Republican Governors Association, succeeding Louisiana Governor Bobby Jindal.
 Christie campaigned extensively on behalf of Republican governors running for re-election.
 In the first three months of 2014, the RGA raised a record sum for the first quarter of a mid-term election year, and almost doubled the amount raised by the Democratic Governors Association during the same period.

 Christie presided over net gains in Republican governorships in the 2014 elections, including for Republican gubernatorial candidates in three largely Democratic states: Bruce Rauner in Illinois, Larry Hogan in Maryland and Charlie Baker in Massachusetts.